 Gather the following information during the postmortem and retrospective process:

 - Analysis of process and which planning stage steps were effective.

 - Insight from different perspectives on what performed well during preparation and execution stages, along with feedback on improvements to both stages.

-- Opportunities to publish best practices and solutions that can help other customers be successful with GCP.
+- Opportunities to publish best practices and solutions that can help other customers be successful with Google Cloud.